-Yes, it can.
 A urinary tract infection affects the kidneys, uterus, bladder, and liver – the organs responsible for the removal of waste from the body.
-However, if this infection reoccurs and stays for a long period, it may affect the upper urinary tract, which consists of kidneys, fallopian tubes and uterus.
-If this happens, it may fiddle with your chances of conception too.
+However, if this infection reoccurs and stays for a long period, it may hamper with conception and cause certain fertility issues.

 The symptoms of both a UTI and a reproductive tract infection are similar.
 However, both these infections are quite different from each other.
 The urinary tract infection affects the kidneys, bladder and liver.
 On the other hand, a reproductive tract infection usually affects the ovaries, fallopian tubes, cervix, and other reproductive organs.

 The treatment of a urinary tract infection varies from case to case, depending on the kind of bacteria causing the trouble.
 After your doctor performs a urine culture and establishes the infection-causing bacteria, you may be prescribed antibiotics.

 However, if the cause of infection is fungal or viral, then your doctor may prescribe antiviral or anti-fungal medicines to cure the infection.